 The EIS should be a self-contained and comprehensive document that provides sufficient information for informed decisions to be made.
-The EIS document should provide information for the following persons and groups, as the project "stakeholders":
+The EIS document should provide information for the following persons and groups, as the project 'stakeholders':

-- affected persons: groups or persons with rights or interests in land, as defined under section 38 of the Environmental Protection Act 1994 (Qld) (EP Act) or water, as defined under the Water Act 2000 (Qld): an outline of the effects of the proposed project on that land, including access arrangements - interested persons: groups or persons identified by the proponent, as defined under section 43(3)(b) of the EP Act: a basis for understanding the project, prudent and feasible alternatives, affected environmental values, potential impacts that may occur and measures to mitigate potential adverse impacts - advisory agencies: a framework for decision makers to assess the environmental aspects of the project with respect to legislative and policy provisions and based on that information to make an informed decision on whether the project should proceed or not and if so, on what conditions, if any - the Commonwealth Minister for the Environment, Heritage and the Arts: information to determine the extent of potential impacts of the project on matters of national environmental significance, in particular the controlling provisions under the EPBC Act : - o sections 12 and 15A (world heritage) - o sections 15B and 15C (national heritage place) - o sections 16 and 17B (wetlands of international importance) - o sections 18 and 18A (listed threatened species and ecological communities) - o sections 20 and 20A (listed migratory species) and - o sections 23 and 24A (Commonwealth marine area). - The proponent: a mechanism by which the potential environmental impacts of the project are identified and understood.
-Information to support the development of management measures including environmental management plans, to mitigate the adverse effects of residual environmental impacts of the development.
+- affected persons: groups or persons with rights or interests in land, as defined under section 38 of the EP Act or water, as defined under the Water Act 2000 (Qld): an outline of the effects of the proposed project on that land, including access arrangements - interested persons: groups or persons identified by the proponent, as defined under section 43(3)(b) of the EP Act: a basis for understanding the project, prudent and feasible alternatives, affected environmental values, potential impacts that may occur and measures to mitigate potential adverse impacts - advisory agencies: a framework for decision makers to assess the environmental aspects of the project with respect to legislative and policy provisions and based on that information to make an informed decision on whether the project should proceed or not and if so, on what conditions, if any - the Commonwealth Minister for the Environment, Heritage and the Arts: information to determine the acceptability of potential impacts of the project on matters of national environmental significance (MNES), in particular the controlling provisions under the EPBC Act. - the proponent: a mechanism by which the potential environmental impacts of the project are identified and understood.
+Information to support the development of management measures including environmental management plans (EMPs), to mitigate the adverse effects of residual environmental impacts of the development.